Table of contents

 Dangers - Intolerances - Side effects

 Raw pigeon pea seeds contain protein inhibitors (typsin and chymotrypsin) and amylase inhibitors, which impair the activity of digestive enzymes and can therefore cause digestive loss of nutrients.
 These can, however, be inactivated by cooking (exposure to heat).
 Raw pigeon peas also contain some of the oligosaccharides that cause flatulence, such as stachyose, raffinose and verbascose.
-These substances can also be inactivated before consumption by soaking, germinating or cooking the seeds.
-1 Soaking also reduces the phytic acid contained in the seeds, which binds insoluble minerals absorbed in the human stomach and intestines, such as calcium , magnesium , iron and zinc .
+These substances can also be inactivated before consumption by soaking, sprouting or cooking the seeds.
+1 Soaking also reduces the phytic acid it contains, which insolublely binds minerals absorbed in the human stomach and intestines, such as calcium, magnesium, iron and zinc.
 10 A longer soaking time also means a greater reduction in phytic acid.
+Read more about this in our article Phytic acid or phytate and soaking or sprouting.

-Some people have allergic reactions or intolerances to the consumption of pulses such as pigeon peas.
-The spectrum of allergies is individual and can change over time.
-11 Pulses can cross-react with grass pollen, which means that an existing allergy to pollen from grass or grains can cause sensitization to pulses.
+Some people have allergic reactions or intolerances to the consumption of pulses, which include pigeon peas.
+11 The spectrum of allergies is individual and can change over time.
+Pulses can cross-react with grass pollen, which means that an existing allergy to pollen from grass or grains can cause sensitization to pulses.
 12 A distinction must be made between real allergies and intolerance reactions.
 Real allergies often occur immediately after eating the food and are manifested by severe itching in the mouth or a burning sensation in the throat.
 Food intolerances, on the other hand, manifest themselves during digestion, e.g. through flatulence or cramps.
-11

 Folk medicine - natural medicine

-The leaves, seeds, stems and roots of C. cajan are used in traditional medicine to treat various ailments such as toothache, diabetes, dizziness, baldness and gastrointestinal complaints in some areas of India, Bangladesh, China and other countries.
+The leaves, seeds, stems and roots of C. cajan are used in traditional medicine to treat various ailments such as toothache, diabetes, dizziness, baldness and gastrointestinal complaints in some areas of India, Bangladesh and China.
 In Oman, the seeds of C. cajan are used to relieve chronic infections and the locals use the juice of the leaves to treat various dermatological diseases.
 In ancient times, the flower decoction was used to treat pneumonia, coughs, menstrual cramps, dysentery and bronchitis.
 While the leaf decoction was used in eastern Nigeria to treat measles.
 9

 Ecological footprint - animal welfare